saltyorg/docs/docs/advanced/nvidia.md

 2. Upgrade or downgrade the driver if a different version is already installed.
 3. Install and configure the Nvidia Docker toolkit.

-**If you run this tag to install the driver**, you also need to run a tag to reinstall any containers you want to use the nvidia card with, like `saltbox`, or `plex`, or the like.
-Merely installing the driver does not configure Plex (for example) to use it.
+**If you run this tag to install the driver**, you also need to run a tag to reinstall any containers in which you want to use the Nvidia card, like `saltbox`, or `plex`, or the like.
+Merely installing the driver does not configure Plex (for example) to use the card.

 ## Important Notes